sabateri/stock-toymodel/README.md

 The model is clearly overfitting at the moment.
 This is somewhat expected since the model is too simple and not using enough data.

-This project is only for educational purposes.
+This project is for educational purposes only.

 ## What It Does